stevana/stateful-pbt-with-fakes/README.md

    > it seems to be succeeding.

-A cynic might argue that there's a conflict of interest between doing research and education on one hand and running a company on the other.
+A cynic might argue that there's a conflict of interest between doing research and education on one hand and running a company that sells licenses and training on the other.

 Let me be clear that I've the utmost respect for John, and I believe what he says to be true and I believe he acts with the best intentions.